R-drg/R-drg/README.md

 # :vulcan_salute: Welcome stranger!
 ## 📌  About me
 - 🎓 B.E. in Computer Engineering
-- 💼 Software Engineer at Bitboundaire | Innovating in Tech
+- 💼 Software Engineer | Innovating in Tech
 - 👨‍💻 Exploring Game Development & Blockchain Technology
 - 🎸 Passionate Musician | Guitar Enthusiast
 - ✨ Fun Fact: Just like in coding, I love improvising solos on my guitar - it's all about creativity and precision!